google/WebFundamentals/src/content/en/updates/2019/12/chrome-80-deps-rems.md

 For more regarding the `SameSite` attribute and its possible values, read [SameSite cookies explained](https://web.dev/samesite-cookies-explained/).

-### Disallow defaulting of SameSite attribute to None
+### Disallow defaulting of SameSite attribute to 'None'

 The `SameSite` attribute for cookies now defaults to `Lax` meaning your cookies are only available to other sites from top-level navigations.